yoga sequence

 • Mental Clarity and Stress Reduction: Focusing on the breath calms the mind, reducing anxiety and stress.

-• Balanced Nervous System: Certain Pranayama techniques can balance the autonomic nervous system, regulating physiological processes like digestion, respiration, and elimination.
+• Balanced Nervous System: Certain Pranayama techniques can balance the autonomic nervous system, regulating physiological processes like digestion, respiration and elimination.

 • Enhanced Wellbeing: Combining breathwork with asanas enhances both physical and mental wellbeing.